natdjerf/cms/content/banner.md

 ---
-message: We are closing for the season Sunday night, October 22nd.
+message: We are closed for the season!
 See you in the spring!
 active: true
 ---